pytest-dev/pyfakefs/README.md

 See the [usage tutorial](http://github.com/jmcgeheeiv/pyfakefs/wiki/Tutorial) for a concrete example of how to apply pyfakefs.

+## Continuous Integration
+pyfakefs is tested with Python 2.6 and above.
+See [Travis-CI](http://travis-ci.org) for [pyfakefs continuous integration test results](https://travis-ci.org/jmcgeheeiv/pyfakefs) for each Python version.

 ## Installation

-### Prerequisites
+### Compatibility
-pyfakefs works with Python 2.6 and above.
-See Travis-CI for [pyfakefs continuous integration test results](https://travis-ci.org/jmcgeheeiv/pyfakefs) for each Python version.
+pyfakefs works with Python 2.6 and above.  pyfakefs has no dependencies beyond the Python standard library.

 ### PyPi
 pyfakefs project is hosted on PyPi and can be installed: